 Frank W. Chen was born in Taipei, Taiwan, and came to the United States in 1968 at the age of 4.
 He received his undergraduate degree in Economics from Stanford University in 1985, and his law degree from UCLA School of Law in 1988.
-He has been practicing law in California for the past twenty-four years.
+He has been practicing law in the State of California for the past twenty-seven years.

 Throughout his career as a lawyer, he has volunteered to teach numerous seminars on real estate, business and employment law for various bar associations, community groups, and non-profit and professional organizations including the Chinatown Service Center, Asian Youth Center, Chinese American Dental Society of Southern California, and the Pan Pacific Real Estate Institute.
-He also volunteers as a Temporary Judge (Judge Pro Tem) for the Los Angeles County Superior Court.
+Since 2005, he has volunteered as a Temporary Judge (Judge Pro Tem) for the Los Angeles County Superior Court.

 In recognition for his public service involvement, he was named a recipient of California Lawyer Magazine's Attorney of the Year (CLAY) Award for 2003.
 He was also the recipient of the Asian Pacific American Legal Center of Southern California's Pro Bono Service Award in 2003.
 Both of these awards were given for his volunteer work with state and local prosecutors, local elected officials, legislators, and the State Bar of California in coordinating a unique and sweeping defense to abusive litigation brought by the Trevor Law Group of Beverly Hills.